2026 Online Construction Management Bachelor's Degree Programs for Adult Learners Returning to School

 Do Adult Learners Need SAT or ACT for an Online Construction Management Bachelor's Degree?

-When asked about his experience, an adult learner currently enrolled in an online construction management bachelor's degree program shared, "I was worried about having to prepare for the SAT again, especially after being out of school for so long."
-He explained that the admission process was much more straightforward, focusing on his past coursework and job history instead.
-"It really helped to have my professional background valued alongside my academic record," he said, noting that this acknowledgment eased his anxiety and motivated him to start the program.
+An adult learner currently enrolled in an online construction management bachelor’s degree program described the relief this can bring: “I was worried about having to prepare for the SAT again, especially after being out of school for so long.”
+He said the admissions process focused more on past coursework and job history.
+“It really helped to have my professional background valued alongside my academic record.”

 How Flexible Are Online Construction Management Bachelor's Degree Programs for Adult Learners?